 Philip Guo is an assistant professor of computer science at the University of Rochester.
-His main research interests are in human-computer interaction (HCI), especially building new user interfaces for online learning.
+His main research interests are in human-computer interaction (HCI), with a focus on user interfaces for online learning.
 He created a free Web-based tool for learning programming called Online Python Tutor (pythontutor.com), which has been used by over 500,000 people in over 165 countries.
-He has also researched online education at edX and Google.
+He has previously researched online education at edX and Google.